oitcode/samarium/README.md

 - 127.0.0.1 to see the website
 - 127.0.0.1/dashboard to see the dashboard

+## Usage

+Below are screenshots of most used functionalities.

+### Create a webpage
+### Create a post

+`php artisan serve`

+Now open your web browser and visit
+- 127.0.0.1 to see the website
+- 127.0.0.1/dashboard to see the dashboard

 ## Contributing

 __Please contribute to this project.__ Contributions are welcome.